BJL156/OpenGL-Game-Test/README.md

 # OpenGL Game Test
 This is my **first** ever test on making a "game engine" and it was created with C++ and modern OpenGL.
 The game test supports texture rendering, solid color rendering and text rendering.
 Sound can also be played from this test. **It is also quite important to note that I am learning from https://learnopengl.com so code may look similar because I learn, following and use their tutorials so I can make this engine.**

+---
+**The first game test has come to an end.
+There will be no more updates/commitments to this repository.
+Any other game tests will be made in a different repository.**
+---

 ## Features
 - Soild Color Rendering
 - Textured Rendering